mesosphere/marathon-lb/Longhelp.md

   --health-check, -H    If set, respect Marathon's health check statuses
                         before adding the app instance into the backend pool.
                         (default: False)
-  --dont-bind-http-https
+  --lru-cache-capacity LRU_CACHE_CAPACITY
+                        Health check result LRU cache size (in number of items).
+This should be at least as large as the number of tasks exposed via marathon-lb. (default: 1000) --dont-bind-http-https
                         Don't bind to HTTP and HTTPS frontends. (default:
                         False)